EddiG/vim-snippets/README.md

-# vim-snippets
+# Vim UltiSnip snippets
-The library of a most useful snippets (for me)
+The library of the most useful snippets (for me).